aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 To run an external code with AiiDA, you need a corresponding *calculation* plugin, which tells AiiDA how to:

-1. Prepare the required input files
+1. Prepare the required input files.
-2. Run the code with the correct command line parameters
+2. Run the code with the correct command line parameters.

 Finally, you will probably want a *parser* plugin, which tells AiiDA how to: